dacoursey/venom/themes/venom/content/_index.md

 ---
 hero:
   title: Coming Soon!
-  text: Club Venom is bringing the proud tradition of top-tier youth and high school wrestling to Fort Mill.
+  text: Club Venom is continuing the proud tradition of top-tier youth and high school wrestling in Fort Mill.
   button:
     - title: Learn More
       url: #